jpvasquez-econ/RUV/1-Data-Codes/ReadMe.md

  - **Goal:**
 1) Calculate bilateral trade flows between countries for all sectors.
+2) Calculate calibration targets
-2) Calculate the share of value-added for each sector in each country
+3) Calculate the share of value-added for each sector in each country
-3) Calculate the input-output matrix shares for each country.
+4) Calculate the input-output matrix shares for each country.
-4) Calculate the distances between all regions.
+5) Calculate the distances between all regions.
-5) Calculate the distance elasticity and own dummy coefficients for trade flows in services and agriculture.
+6) Calculate the distance elasticity and own dummy coefficients for trade flows in services and agriculture.
  - **Input:**
 1. `0-Raw_Data/regions.csv`
 2. `0-Raw_Data/sectors.csv`